thmosqueiro/ABBAS/README.md

 Sample code
 ---

-As an example of how to use ABBAS can be applied, [we provide a sample code that reproduces Figure 3a from our paper](https://github.com/VandroiyLabs/ABBAS/tree/master/documentation/Submitted%20Paper).
+As an example of how to use ABBAS, [we provide a sample code that reproduces Figure 3a from our paper](https://github.com/VandroiyLabs/ABBAS/tree/master/documentation/Submitted%20Paper).
 In this example,